jvdl/LessWatcher/README.md

 #LessWatcher
-LessWatcher is a globally installable shorthand for using less-monitor.
+An easy to use, globally installable .less compiler and watcher.

 	usage: lesswatcher [options]